-The Companies Act of Japan requires that 50% or more of the proceeds from the issuance of share capital shall be credited to capital stock, and the remaining proceeds shall be credited to capital reserve incorporated in capital surplus.
-The capital reserve may be transferred back to capital stock upon the approval of the general meeting of shareholders.
+The Companies Act of Japan requires that 50% or more of the proceeds from the issuance of shares shall be credited to share capital, and the remaining proceeds shall be credited to legal capital surplus incorporated in capital surplus.
+The legal capital surplus may be transferred back to share capital upon the approval of the general meeting of shareholders.